turingschool/curriculum/source/projects/blogger.markdown

 These are the seven core actions of Rails' REST implementation.
 To understand the table, let's look at the first row as an example:

 {% terminal %}
+      Prefix Verb   URI Pattern                  Controller#Action
     articles GET    /articles(.:format)          articles#index
 {% endterminal %}

 The left most column says `articles`.
-This is the *name* of the path.
+This is the *prefix* of the path.
 The router will provide two methods to us using that name, `articles_path` and `articles_url`.
 The `_path` version uses a relative path while the `_url` version uses the full URL with protocol, server, and path.
 The `_path` version is always preferred.

 The second column, here `GET`, is the HTTP verb for the route.
 Web browsers typically submit requests with the verbs `GET` or `POST`.
 In this column, you'll see other HTTP verbs including `PUT` and `DELETE` which browsers don't actually use.
 We'll talk more about those later.